willmartian/willmartian.com/src/pages/poems/torment-nexus.md

 In it there's this device that is quite cool, that can think and speak just like you and me.
 The ultimate productivity tool!
-So, as I read its value I could see.
+So, as I read, its value I could see.

 Why <i>not</i> create this miracle machine to help us conquer all that is mundane?
 Like reading or writing?
-Boring routine.
+Boring.
+Routine.
 Imagine all that we could stand to gain!

 So thank you for listening to my pitch;